kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-kodein/-builder/extend.md

 Imports all bindings defined in the given [Kodein](../index.md) into this builder.

-Note that this preserves scopes, meaning that a singleton-binded in the kodein argument will continue to exist only once.
+Note that this preserves scopes, meaning that a singleton-bound in the kodein argument will continue to exist only once.
 Both kodein objects will share the same instance.

 ### Parameters